A very common question we are asked at Barber Financial Group is if Social Security is tax free.

 It is crucial that you discuss your Social Security benefits and how those relate to your overall retirement and tax plan with a trusted financial advisor.
 At Barber Financial Group we don’t just look at one segment of your financial plan, we look at the entire picture to make sure you’re getting the most out of what you worked hard for your entire life.

 Interested in more information?
-Make sure to check out our Education Center for videos, audiobooks, and whitepapers on Social Security, or if you’d like to schedule an appointment with one of our advisors, click the button below.
+Make sure to check out our Education Center for videos, audiobooks, and white-papers on Social Security, or if you’d like to schedule an appointment with one of our advisors, fill out the form below.

 Founder & CEO